apache/mxnet/docs/how_to/perf.md

 |  16 | 280.82 | 40.00 |  20.85 |  11.77 |  55.00 | 16.93 |
 |  32 | 285.41 | 44.40 |  31.03 |  12.45 |  55.70 | 17.02 |

+## Other CPU

+if using cpus(not just intel cpus, such as ARMs), NNAPCK will also imporve the running performance with 2x~7x, plese check [nnpack.md](./nnpack.md) for details.

 ## Nvidia GPU

 `cuDNN` often greatly accelerate performance on Nvidia GPUs, especially for